 The Department of Psychology at the University of Illinois at Urbana-Champaign has a long-standing reputation for excellence.
 From its inception in 1904, the department has distinguished itself with outstanding faculty, research programs, and the best and brightest graduate students.

 Consistently named one of the top five graduate programs in the country, the department nurtures an environment of collaborative and independent research and outstanding scholarship.
-The organization of our department, the variety of divisions, and the strength of our faculty allow students the opportunity to explore their interests across the discipline and alongside some of the finest minds in the country.
+The organization of our department, the variety of program areas, and the strength of our faculty allow students the opportunity to explore their interests across the discipline and alongside some of the finest minds in the country.

 At the University of Illinois we provide the resources, the network, and the experience for mature young scholars to become committed professionals who make unique contributions to the field of psychology.